SIMBRINZA® 1%/0.2% Eye Drops

 Things to be careful of

 Be careful driving, operating machinery or performing tasks requiring mental alertness and/or physical coordination until you know how Simbrinza affects you and your vision.
 As with any eye medicine, temporary blurred vision or other visual disturbances may affect the ability to drive or use machinery in some people.
-If blurred vision occurs when you use your drops, wait until your vision is clear before driving or operating machinery.
+If blurred vision occurs when you use your drops, wait until your vision is clear before driving or o

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using Simbrinza.